 - God chooses who are granted eternal life.
 Not everyone is created to inherit eternal life.
 Sounds completely unfair and unjust on the surface, but with a perspective that only the Lord can give, there is wisdom and peace in this understanding.

 - Hell is largely misunderstood.
 There is judgment and punishment for the wicked, but our fables about hell lead to a lot of confusion when it comes to other doctrinal issues.

-- The kingdom of God is perpetual.
+- The mature of the kingdom of God.
 Remember when Jesus said, “some of you will not taste death until you see the kingdom of God coming with power?”
 The kingdom of God came and the kingdoms of this world were indeed overturned by the Messiah, Jesus Christ — restoring spiritual Israel by the power of His Holy Spirit, bringing the kingdom into the hearts of all believers.
 But, the Kingdom will come in a physical sense one day, and everyone will confess that Jesus is Lord!

 - No one escapes tribulation, but there is a resurrection of life.
 It’s easy to believe in the rapture, but despite what many teach, it isn’t a truthful teaching which is why there is so much disagreement on the timing of this event.
 The resurrection is what many confuse with the rapture.
 Praise the Lord!
 Death has no sting over us!